littleant/cakephp-1.3.21/README.md

 One new configuration is possible:
 - "Session.cookie\_samesite" sets the SameSite-cookie-parameter.
 Defaults to "Lax".

+#### CookieComponent
+The CookieComponent now supports the SameSite-attribute.

+In your controller set it like this:
+`$this->Cookie->samesite = "None";`

+Note: Value of "None" will not be send to incompatible clients like Safari, in order to keep the intended behavior.
+Defaults to "Lax".

 ## Running the tests
 Core-tests have been ported to PHP 7.